 This recipe worked well, but now I’m excited about trying different flavors (walnut, cinnamon raisins, bran) and experimenting with different doughs.
 Compared to recipes I saw on Allrecipes.com, this dough was a lot wetter, so it will be interesting comparing different recipes.

 So here’s a link to Alton Brown’s English Muffin Recipe, and here’s my version with the actual milk, foil rings, and skillet.

-In a separate bowl or measuring cup, combine the yeast and 1/3 cup of warm (115 degree) water.
-Let rest until yeast bubbles (proof).
+- In a separate bowl or measuring cup, combine the yeast and 1/3 cup of warm (115 degree) water.
+Let rest until yeast bubbles.

-Using a heaping 1/3 cup or a little less than ½ cup measure, spoon dough into rings, cover skillet cook for 5 to 6 minutes.
-Remove the lid and turn rings using spatula (Alton used tongs).
+- Using a heaping 1/3 cup or a little less than ½ cup measure, spoon dough into rings, cover skillet and cook for 5 to 6 minutes.
+Remove the lid and turn rings using spatula or tongs.
 Cover with the lid and cook for another 5 to 6 minutes or until golden brown.
 Cool on a rack.
 Remove rings and cool.
 Split with fork and serve.